Practicality, Utility, and Efficiency

 Christians are a product of the times.
-When we build our churches today, we consider , practicality, utility and efficiency.
+When we build our churches today, we consider practicality, utility, and efficiency.
 There’s nothing inherently wrong in this, but when it trumps all other considerations?
-What do we lose when our physical building are primarily designed to, for instance, maximize the amount of seating space?
+What do we lose when our physical building is primarily designed to, for instance, maximize the amount of seating space?

-From my seat in the pew in St. Augustin it is obvious that its builders didn’t care much about efficient utilization of the interior space.
+From my seat in the pew at St. Augustine, it is obvious that its builders didn’t care much about the efficient utilization of the interior space.

 They had a different set of priorities.
 Perhaps I idealize their motivations, but it seems as if they were attempting to erect sacred structures rather than practical ones.
 Many churches took generations to complete.
 The carving of wood and stone clearly had objectives that went far beyond mere utility.
 Less than half of the available floor space is used during the service.
 Surely they could have saved a lot of building expense if the roof wasn’t so high.

 Although I didn’t understand the sermon because of the language barrier, I did figure out that the sermon was about Mary and Martha.
 I recalled that Martha complained to Jesus that Mary was ignoring practical concerns like the clearing of dishes.
 Jesus gently rebuked her and told her, in essence, telling her that some things are more important than utility and efficiency.